juanHunOfficial/first-angular-app/README.md

 ## Description

-My reasoning behind making my first Angular app is to learn a new framework and language (Angular and TypeScript).
+My reasoning behind making My First Angular App is to learn a new framework and language (Angular and TypeScript).
 This app is purely for learning purposes.

 ## Tech Stack